Insights in your inbox

 The Financial Costs of Impulse Technology Decisions

-Just because the shoe fits, doesn’t necessarily mean it’s right for your business needs, even if you believe those needs are obvious.
-Purchasing software or hardware without conducting internal due diligence can result in purchasing something that is more expensive than necessary or doesn’t meet the organization’s specific needs.
+The adage “just because the shoe fits, doesn’t necessarily mean it’s right for your business needs” is particularly apt when it comes to technology investments.
+Even if a solution seems to meet the immediate needs of a business, purchasing software or hardware without conducting thorough internal due diligence can result in acquiring technology that is more expensive than necessary or fails to meet the organization’s specific needs.
+This lack of alignment with business objectives can be a costly misstep.

 Operational Inefficiencies